makkus/freckles/docs/freckles_command.rst

      include_role:
        name: makkus.install-vagrant

+This uses an already existing Ansible role that is (conveniently) shipped with *freckles*.

 Now we can run *freckles* again, and see whether it does in fact install *Vagrant*:

 .. code-block:: console